 This helps us to identify those who might be in need of additional support.
 Students causing concern are referred by subject staff to the SENCo for further assessment.
 Progress of all students is tracked both by individual subject areas and through whole school processes.

-The work of the Learning Support Department is evaluated as are all departments in the school through our departmental review process, subject exam review meetings and work scrutiny exercises.
+The work of the learning support department is evaluated, as for all departments in the school, through our departmental review process, subject exam review meetings and work scrutiny exercises.

 All parents of students with statements/EHCPs are invited to attend IEP meetings and annual reviews.
-At these meetings we discuss feedback from subject teachers and targets for your child.
-We discuss progress towards those targets at Parents’ Evenings and review meetings.
-We issue assessment grades to parents three times a year.
-We communicate with you regularly through the student planner and by telephone.
+At these meetings we discuss feedback from subject teachers and the outcomes for your child.
+We discuss progress towards those outcomes at Parents’ Evenings and review meetings.
+We issue assessment grades to parents twice a year.

-Some students with statements have an entitlement to access in-class support provided by teaching assistants.
+Some students with statements or EHCPs have an entitlement to access in-class support provided by teaching assistants.
 Teaching assistants work in a limited number of curriculum areas and thereby develop expertise in those areas.

 We operate a supervised Lesson 6 homework club on four nights a week.

 We run an extended day after-school club until 5pm for identified students once a week.
 All students can access all clubs and activities in school; this commitment is part of our inclusive ethos.
+Details of clubs can be found on the student page of the website.
 If support is needed, we will aim to do our best to meet this.

-Our Student Support Centre caters for students who might be struggling to access education for a variety of reasons.
-We run a breakfast club nurture group for a small number of students and we employ a school counsellor and a play therapist.
+Our student support centre caters for students who might be struggling to access education for a variety of reasons.
+We run a breakfast club nurture group for a small number of students and we employ a school counsellor.
 We offer Positive Support to identified students.

-All have undertaken specialist further professional development.
+All have undertaken specialist further professional development and the majority have specialist post-graduate qualifications.
 We are committed to ongoing professional development for all staff.

-All staff participate in regular training in meeting additional needs through our Inset programme.
+All staff participate in regular training in meeting additional needs in the classroom through our Inset programme.

 We access specialist advice through liaison with our Educational Psychologist and other Local Authority services.
 We also liaise closely with the Child and Adolescent Mental Health team.